Political, security and humanitarian situation

 Given the vastness of the region and the length and porosity of many of the borders, the strategy entails capacity building measures and the promotion of collaborative efforts among States.
 Collaborative management of borders is not only about constraining the activities of criminals and terrorists, but also about giving opportunity to legitimate economic activity.

-The implementation of the strategy will depend on strong UN engagement in the region, under the overall leadership of the Special Representative of the Secretary-General for West Africa, Said Djinnit.
-He has already begun to develop a coordination mechanism for UN system-wide action, in close collaboration with the relevant UN presences in the region, while the Special Envoy for the Sahel is collaborating closely with the African Development Bank (ADB) for the establishment of an Action Fund for regional infrastructure projects.
+The implementation of the strategy will depend on strong UN engagement in the region, under the overall leadership of the Special Representative of the Secretary-General for West Africa, Mohammed Ibn Chamas.
+His office has worked to develop a coordination mechanism for UN system-wide action, in close collaboration with the relevant UN presences in the region, while the Special Envoy for the Sahel collaborated closely with the African Development Bank (ADB) for the establishment of an Action Fund for regional infrastructure projects.
 The action fund will be led by a steering group including representatives of Burkina Faso, Mauritania, Mali, Niger and Chad.